CSB5/driver_evaluation/README.md

 Samples from which the 3 data type were not present were excludued.

-For each cancer type we are porviding the following files:
+For each cancer type we are porviding the following files (see paper for detailed analysis):

 - GDAC_somatic_mutations.filtered.maf
 	File that contains the point mutations in maf format